rozlynboutin/microbiome_helper/Metagenomics-Tutorial-Downsampled.md

 ### Merging Metaphlan2 Results

+Run Metaphlan2 on sample SRS097871 as well, just like for the other 2 samples.

-We have also pre-computed the Metaphlan2 output for sample SRS097871.
-Lets combine all of the Metaphlan2 output files into a single merged output file:
+Now, lets combine all of the Metaphlan2 output files into a single merged output file:

-    /usr/local/prg/metaphlan2/utils/merge_metaphlan_tables.py SRS015044.txt  pre-computed_results/metaphlan2_out/SRS015893.txt pre-computed_results/metaphlan2_out/SRS097871.txt > metaphlan_merged.txt
+    /usr/local/prg/metaphlan2/utils/merge_metaphlan_tables.py SRS015044.txt SRS015893.txt SRS097871.txt > metaphlan_merged.txt

 Note that this script 'merge_metaphlan_tables.py' takes one or more Metaphlan2 output files as input and combines them into a single output file.
 The output file is indicated using the stdout redirect symbol '>' and is written in this case to **metaphlan_merged.txt**